“Personalized Video Content Can Be The Marketing Breakthrough Brands Need”

 Next, you need to link data from your marketing automation platform to both bring in unique details about your users and also track performance.
 With ready APIs available, this isn’t too difficult.

 Delivery of such videos depends on the channel you think will work best for your customers.
 Let’s go with e-mails for now.
 A thumbnail of the video (this is what you see before playing a video on YouTube) linking to a unique page that has the personalized video is good to embed in e-mails.
 Add a nice message on top of it, choose a subject line that’s bound to get opens, and watch the views go up.
+Tip: an exciting subject line plays a major role in email open rates.

 What data can be used for video personalization?